 Map of plants (PDF, 361KB)

 Over 17,000 plants were used to create the Central Library eco-roof.
 All were carefully selected using several criteria: appropriateness to rooftop conditions, ability to develop vigorous root systems, low maintenance, cost, local availability, drought tolerance, value to wildlife, and aesthetics.
-The selection of sedums and grasses (PDF, 2.4KB) will provide swaths of color that will change with the seasons, providing a field of green with tinges of red and purple all year.
+Sedums and grasses provide swaths of color that change with the seasons, providing a field of green with tinges of red, yellow, orange, and purple all year.

 Plants support the health of an eco-roof in several ways: